cfengine/documentation/manuals/enterprise-api/browsing-host-information.markdown

       ]
     }

-* * * * *

-Next: [Example - Listing Available Vital Signs For A Host](/manuals/Enterprise-3-0-API#Example-_002d-Listing-Available-Vital-Signs-For-A-Host),
-Previous: [Example - Looking Up Hosts By IP](/manuals/Enterprise-3-0-API#Example-_002d-Looking-Up-Hosts-By-IP),
-Up: [Browsing Host
-Information](/manuals/Enterprise-3-0-API#Browsing-Host-Information)

-#### 1.6.4 Example: Removing Host Data
+## Example: Removing Host Data

 If a host has been decommissioned from a Hub, we can explicitly remove data associated with the host from the Hub, by issuing a DELETE request (lines split and indented for presentability).

 **Request**